Transround/NativerSDK/README.md

 Please add Android Support Library v7 to the Android library dependency to  Nativer SDK project.
 (Right click on Nativer SDK project > Properties > Android > Add...)
 Do the same procedure for your project.

+#### There are some further project configuration steps you have to carry out
-#### Add NativerSDK to your Project
+* Add NativerSDK to your Project
-#### Add NativerSDK project and the nativersdkplugin.jar to your Aspect Path.
+* Add NativerSDK project and the nativersdkplugin.jar to your Aspect Path
-#### After adding the SDK and the jar to the AspectJ's build path also add them to the Java Build Path.
+* After adding the SDK and the jar to the AspectJ's build path also add them to the Java Build Path
-#### Declare the Nativer SDK's service in the manifest file in your application:
+* Declare the Nativer SDK's service in the manifest file in your application

 #### Declare the Nativer SDK's service in the manifest file in your application.
 Please check *Installation (common steps)* above for further details.

 #### Protecting parts of your application from the Nativer SDK